mikesla/Stratishackathon/README.md

 ## Run the UI in development mode

 ####
 install and  run   Cirrus Core (Hackathon Edition) app.
-It alson run a node what we need to run this  version of app https://academy.stratisplatform.com/SmartContracts/Tutorial1-LocalSidechain/creating-a-local-chain.html
+It runs a node what we need to run this  version of app https://academy.stratisplatform.com/SmartContracts/Tutorial1-LocalSidechain/creating-a-local-chain.html